 Time: 1 week (June 2018)

-•Engaging developers in the design process upfront is not traditional, but it was a great new team bonding experience and helped push the boundaries for user considerations while providing the technical limitations to ideas (realism).
+•Engaging developers in the design process upfront is not traditional, but it was a great new team bonding experience and helped push the boundaries for user considerations while providing the technical limitations to ideas and helped us establish a realistic timeline for our designs.

-•Solution has to be broad enough for adaptation at more than 20 clinical sites, yet still focus on the navigator's usage of the tool and human interaction with patient care.
+•The solution had to be broad enough for adaptation at more than 20 clinical sites, yet still focus on the navigator's usage of the tool and human interaction with patient care.
+Balancing various

 •We quickly realized that working with so many hospitals meant that we would deal with hundreds of varying opinions in user feedback.
-We created a stakeholders map to establish priority of feedback (influence by interest).
+We created a stakeholders map to establish priority of feedback (interest by influence).

 Deliverables: Sprinting to a Screening

-Hours of expert interviews and white boarding, we created a journey map outlining the different users and the intersections of their actions so that we had an overall vision of the process for the CMS patient achieving its goal to receive social resources.
+After hours of expert interviews and white boarding, we created a journey map outlining the overall vision of the process for the CMS patient achieving its goal to receive social resources.

 How Might We...?